syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/templates.md

 ![Asp.Net MVC Rating Component with EmptyTemplate](./images/rating-empty-template.png)

-N> The current value of the rating item available in the template context (`RatingItemContext`)  as `Value` and in the rating item element as CSS Variable (`--rating-value`) can be used to support precision in templates.
+N> The current value of the rating item available in the template context as `value` and in the rating item element as CSS Variable (`--rating-value`) can be used to support precision in templates.

 ## Full (rated) symbol template

 To customize the appearance of **rated** items in the Syncfusion Asp.Net MVC rating component, you can use the `FullTemplate` tag directive.
 This directive allows you to specify a custom layout for the rated items, which can include any content you desire.
-The [RatingItemContext](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.RatingItemContext.html) is passed as a `context` to the template, allowing it to access information about the rated item, such as its `Value` and `Index`.
+The `value` and `index` are available in the template context for accessing information about the rated item.

 {% if page.publishingplatform == "aspnet-mvc" %}